Questions about

 For kitchen use, a KOT (Kitchen Order Ticket) is generated for each order and can be printed on a connected receipt printer.

-The KDS is a browser-based screen that kitchen staff open on any tablet or laptop.
-Orders appear the instant a customer confirms — no manual entry, no verbal relay from waiter to cashier to kitchen.
+The KDS is a browser-based screen that kitchen staff open on any tablet or laptop at app.autom8.works/dashboard/kitchen.
+It has three tabs:

-Each order shows the table number or token, items, special notes, and how long it's been waiting.
+Each order shows the token, items, special notes, and wait time.
 Kitchen staff tap to mark items in-progress or ready.
 When an order is ready, the manager gets a WhatsApp ping and the customer receives a "your order is ready" message.

 When a takeaway order is confirmed, the customer receives a QR token in their WhatsApp chat.
 When they arrive to collect, the captain or staff scans the QR code from Munafe's Captain Portal on any smartphone.
 The system verifies the order, marks it collected, and prevents duplicate collection.